-The first phase is funded with $1.5M from the Ministry of Business, Industry and Employment’s (MBIE) Provincial Growth Fund, and is creating new jobs for those out of work due to the pandemic.
+The first phase is funded with $1.5M from the Ministry of Business, Innovation and Employment’s (MBIE) Provincial Growth Fund, and is creating new jobs for those out of work due to the pandemic.
 Forty-eight new workers have already been employed for the duration of the project.
 Mr Taylor said he’s pleased to see the Government come on board to support this great asset for Hamilton.

 “For a project to be able to both enhance the offering of the Waikato River, and also provide jobs for those affected by COVID-19, is a win-win.”

 This first phase of the project will see workers clearing away vegetation, replanting areas, and repairing retaining walls and sections of the path with loose or missing cobbles.